 When you need help or someone to talk to after hours during termtime, contact Nightline.

-Our library has a humble wellbeing collection of books, on mental health conditions to sleep problems, on resilience to yoga.
-Have a look in the Q section on the ground floor (the overview of the titles is available in the MMLL Library wellbeing reading list).
+Our library has a collection of books on wellbeing, from mental health conditions to sleep problems, and resilience to yoga.
+Have a look in the Q collection in the MMLL Library Student Room, or see an overview of the titles on iDiscover.
 The University also provides access to a vast number of ebooks and useful resources - check out the Wellbeing ebook collection for more information.

 If you find libraries don't contribute to your wellbeing, or you need to study in a different atmosphere, check out Spacefinder to find the place in Cambridge that suits you and your needs.